h5py/h5py/lzf/README.txt

 ===============================
-LZF filter for HDF5, revision 2
+LZF filter for HDF5, revision 3
 ===============================

-The LZF filter provides high-speed compression with acceptable compression performance, resulting in much faster performance than DEFLATE, at the cost of a slightly worse compression ratio.
+The LZF filter provides high-speed compression with acceptable compression performance, resulting in much faster performance than DEFLATE, at the cost of a slightly lower compression ratio.
 It's appropriate for large datasets of low to moderate complexity, for which some compression is much better than none, but for which the speed of DEFLATE is unacceptable.

-Both HDF5 versions 1.6 and 1.8 are supported.
-This code is released under the BSD license.
+This filter has been tested against HDF5 versions 1.6.5 through 1.8.3.
+It is released under the BSD license (see LICENSE.txt for details).

 Using the filter from HDF5